Numerical Linear Algebra Group Activities 2021

-The Numerical Linear Algebra Group had a productive year in 2020, despite working remotely from March onwards because of the pandemic.
+The Numerical Linear Algebra Group had a busy year in 2021, despite the pandemic limiting our travel.
 This post summarizes what we got up to.
 Publications are not included here, but many of them can be found on MIMS EPrints under the category Numerical Analysis; see also these news stories about our publications.

 Postdoctoral Research Associates (PDRAs)